luukfroling/Mechanica/content/special/ChX2_CracksInMecha.md

 However, an $\alpha$-particle is much heavier than an electron.
 Hence in the Coulomb interaction between the $\alpha$ -particle and an electron, the acceleration (of deflection) of the 'heavy' $\alpha$-particle is negligible: the electrons are pushed out of the way (or actually attracted); they don't influence the trajectory of the $\alpha$-particle.
 It is the positive charge of the pudding itself, that does the deflection.
 The atom (i.e. the pudding) can not move out of the way as it is part of the gold foil which is many orders of magnitude heavier than the incoming particle.

-Rutherford knew the theory of Maxwell for Electro-Magnetism and could estimate The force an $\alpha$-particle would feel from the atom.
+Rutherford knew the theory of Maxwell for electromagnetism and could estimate the force an $\alpha$-particle would feel from the atom.
 He deduced that the force on the $\alpha$-particle is always smaller than:

 $$ F_c \leq \frac{q_\alpha Q_g}{4 \pi \epsilon_0} \frac{1}{r_0^2} $$